Quick Links

 What are Premium Intraocular Lenses?

-Premium intraocular lenses (IOLs) are artificial lenses that can replace natural lenses during cataract surgery.
-They can allow you to see far away or near with less need for glasses or contact lenses and can correct astigmatism.
+Premium intraocular lenses (IOLs) are artificial lenses that can replace the eye’s natural lenses during cataract surgery.
+They can allow you to see far away or near with less need for glasses or contact lenses, and can correct astigmatism.
 The right lens for you depends on your vision issues and eye health concerns.

 Types of Intraocular Lenses We Offer at Eye Consultants